Curiosity Quills Press | 2014

 So really, who is this book marketed to?
-Why did the author write in such a dumbed-down, childish tone?
+Why did the author write it in such a dumbed-down, childish tone?
 I just didn’t understand.
-The characters are young adults, away at school, renting their own apartments and driving a Lexus, but they behave and speak like the kids I went to school with in grade 8 who had been homeschooled up to that point.
+The characters are young adults, away at school, renting their own apartments, having babies and driving a Lexus, but they behave and speak like the kids I went to school with in grade 8 who had been homeschooled up to that point.
 “Oh my gosh, did you just say *whispers* …penis?”

 It was absurdly cheesy and lame.
 And Emma’s “no one likes me, I’m such a loser” vibe got real old, real fast.
 If I had to hear her turn down another sweet compliment from someone, I was going to scream.
 No one likes people like that in real life, and we certainly don’t need a main character with that trait.
 I don’t see the point of persisting Emma’s character development this way.

 The characters in this book were after-school special stereotypes that only exist in pop culture and never in real life.
 There was little thought given to being anything other than a cookie-cutter “teen” story, including every element we’ve seen before.
 The loser girl, the mean girls, the frat party etc. It felt like it was written by a younger person who doesn’t understand what happens in real life – how cops work, how renting an apartment works, how childbirth even works.
 It was so bizarre that instead of being taken into a world of magic and supernatural elements, I was just harshly aware of the weirdness the whole time.

 There is apparently some killer storyline here about The Smiley Face Killer, but it was such a thin element to the plot I struggle to call it a storyline at all.
-This could have been much better if perhaps the The Smiley Face Killer had been included more to ground the story in something real and dark.
+This could have been much better if the The Smiley Face Killer had been included more to ground this in something real and dark.